comblock/playerdb/README.md

 # PlayerDB
-PlayerDB is an api wrapper for https://playerdb.co
+PlayerDB is an api wrapper for https://playerdb.co similar to https://github.com/comblock/gopixel

 ## Installation
 ```